-Operational risk refers to risk of error or inadequacies in administrative routines which lead to unexpected financial or confidence-related losses.
+Operational risk refers to risk of loss due to processes that are not fit for purpose or unsuccessful, human error, faulty systems or external events.
+This also includes legal risk.
+This means that errors or inadequacies in administrative routines can lead to unexpected financial or confidence-related losses.
 These may be caused, for example, by a lack of internal control, inadequate systems or technical equipment.
-The risk of irregularities, internal or external, is included among operational risk.
+The risk of irregularities, internal or external, is included among operational risks.
 Operational risks are counteracted through internal control of operations.
 Maintenance of good internal control is a constantly ongoing process and includes requirements for fit-for-purpose routines and instructions as well as clearly defined divisions of responsibility and working duties for the society's employees.
 Maintenance of a good internal control also requires IT support with built-in reconciliations and controls, authorisation systems for premises and equipment, as well as internal information and reporting systems in order, among other things, to meet the requirements of the Board and management for information on risk exposure and current information about the society's assets and liabilities.
-Information security is another aid for maintaining a good internal control.
-In purely general terms the largest proportion of events attributable to operational risks, regardless of their degree of seriousness, is related to pricing, application of pricing models, data errors, changed conditions related to assumptions on which the models are based, or other errors which have in common that they combine data with the use of models.
-The use of pricing models, and the extent to which these models are reliable, is an area that has attracted considerable attention in
+Other aids include process-based risk analysis with risk indicators as well as analysis of incident and loss data.
+Information security is another aid for maintaining a good internal control as well as continuity planning and various forms of reserve solutions for electricity, telephony and similar.
+In purely general terms the largest proportion of events attributable to operational risks, regardless of their degree of seriousness, is about handling errors in manual operations in processes such as application of pricing models, dependence on key persons or deviations from internal instructions, data errors, changed conditions related to assumptions on which the models are based, or other errors which have in common that they combine data with the use of models.
+The use of pricing models, and the extent to which these models are reliable, is an area that has attracted considerable attention in recent years.
+Operational risks are in the first instance a process issue - good internal control and systems solutions are the key factors in management of operational risks

-Overall guidelines relating to operational risks have been adopted by the Board and include through the President a monthly (or where necessary more frequent) reporting relating to operational risks.
+Overall guidelines relating to operational risks have been adopted by the Board and include through the President a monthly (or where necessary more frequently) reporting relating to operational risks.
 Since only ten (ten) employees are responsible for the society's management and investment management, the Board decided to engage external internal auditors, among other things for the independent examination of the society's activities prescribed by the Swedish Financial Supervisory Authority.
+It is always the Board that assigns internal audits, since it is management's internal governance and control which is examined.
+The Board decides annually on an internal audit plan for the current year.

 Kåpan Pensioner has signed an agreement with National Government Employee Pensions Board (SPV) for administration of its insurance operations.
-Kåpan's internal audit function has also been assigned by the Board to evaluate the services purchased from SPV on an ongoing basis.
+This agreement is an outsourcing agreement which refers to an agreement in some form where the society and an external contractor agree that the contractor will carry out processes, services or other activities which the society would otherwise have performed itself.
+The outsourcing agreement is included together with internal control and risk management in the society's corporate governance system.
+The society's internal audit function has also been assigned by the Board to evaluate the services purchased from SPV on an ongoing basis.